upstandfm/app/README.md

 ## CI/CD

 [CircleCI](https://circleci.com/gh/organizations/upstandfm) is used to to run tests, test builds and deploy the app via [Netlify](https://app.netlify.com).

-Here CircleCI requires a Netlify access token and site ID to deploy the built files.
+Here CircleCI requires a Netlify access token, site ID and publish directory to deploy the built files.
+These are configured as [environment variables](https://circleci.com/gh/upstandfm/app/edit#env-vars), and can be used in the `.circleci/config.yml` file.

 ### Token

 The Netlify access token can be found in the [1Password](https://1password.com/) "upstand.fm" vault under "Netlify access token for CircleCI".

-The token is configured in CircleCI as an [environment variable](https://circleci.com/gh/upstandfm/app/edit#env-vars), to be used in the `.circleci/config.yml` file.
+The token is configured in CircleCI as an environment variable named `NETLIFY_ACCESS_TOKEN`.

 ### Site ID

 The Netlify site ID (named "API ID" in the Netlify web app) can be found in the [settings page](https://app.netlify.com/sites/upstand-fm-app/settings/general) under `Settings > General > Site Details > Site Information`.

-The site ID is configured in CircleCI as an [environment variable](https://circleci.com/gh/upstandfm/app/edit#env-vars), to be used in the `.circleci/config.yml` file.
+The site ID is configured in CircleCI as an environment variable named `NETLIFY_SITE_ID`.

+### Publish directory

+The publish directory contains the files that Netlify must deploy.
+This is the output after running the `npm run build` command, which creates the directory `/build` by default.

+The publish directory is configured in CircleCI as an environment variable named `NETLIFY_PUBLISH_DIR`.
+It must have the value `build`.